What Can Vegans Eat? Need To Know

+Have you ever wondered to yourself “what can vegans eat?”
 One’s choice in going vegan has underlying reasons that may or may not be personal for that individual.
-But whatever reason it may be, the choice to eat foods that are plant base in nature must be respected at any cost.
-One should not mock the food choice of such because people have different perspective about things and issues around.
+The decision to eat plant-based foods is a respectable decision so one should not mock other people’s food choice just because people have a different perspective about things and issues around.

 Fruits and Vegetables

-On the top of the list of what can vegans eat are obviously fruits and vegetables.
-Fruits are consumed raw or as an ingredient of a more elaborate dish.
+At the top of the list of what can vegans eat are fruits and vegetables.
+You can consume fruits raw or as an ingredient in an elaborate dish.
 When eating fruits raw, vegans consume it as it is.
-They do not eat bananas with nutella or strawberries with yogurt or cream unless they are pairing it with vegan friendly versions.
+They do not eat bananas with Nutella or strawberries with yogurt or cream unless they are pairing it with vegan-friendly versions.

 As for the vegetables, vegans need to eat varieties of it to balance the nutrients they source from these greens.
-For example, kales are rich in antioxidants, minerals like Calcium and vitamins A, C and K. Other variations offer different sets of nutrients so make sure to get a good dose of each.
-Veggies can be eaten raw, as an ingredient of a dish, or as salad with vegan friendly dressings.
+For example, kales are rich in antioxidants, minerals like Calcium and vitamins A, C, and K. Other variations offer different sets of nutrients so make sure to get a good dose of each.
+Veggies can be eaten raw, as an ingredient of a dish, or a salad with vegan-friendly dressings.

-Because going vegan means food is sourced from plant base alternatives only, a good source of protein will be legumes, seeds, nuts and its by-products.
-These are not only protein rich but also low in fat.
-Explore the wonders of lentils, chickpeas, black beans, pinto beans, split peas, peanuts and its endless variety; make it into a soup, salads and stews.
+Because going vegan means food is sourced from plant-based alternatives only, a good source of protein will be legumes, seeds, nuts, and their by-products.
+These are not only protein-rich but also low in fat.
+You can also experience the wonders of lentils, chickpeas, black beans, pinto beans, split peas, peanuts, and the beans’ endless variety.
+Make them into a soup, salad, or stew.

-Whole grains can create wonders in food preparation for vegans because with this ingredient, vegan friendly breads and pastas are made.
-Whole grain foods include whole wheat bread, pastas, brown rice, oats, millet, barley, quinoa, wild rice and more.
+Whole grains can create wonders in food preparation for vegans because they can be used to make vegan-friendly bread and pasta.
+Whole-grain foods include whole-wheat bread, pasta, brown rice, oats, millet, barley, quinoa, wild rice, and more.
 These are good sources of fiber and carbohydrates that will fuel up a vegan’s day.